tnhi26990/casino_games/README.md

 # Casino Gambling Application

-This application is a work in progress and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application is a work in progress.
+It uses WebSocket server with a React JS client.

+## Technologies Used:

+* React
+* WebSocket
+* Google Test

 ## Compatible OSes: